s1mmel/PaperMCServer/README.md

 * Clean up mess
 * more bash less Dockerfile
 * thinking about separating build and runtime
-* group and describe variables/parameters, etc.
+* group, mark and describe variables/parameters, etc.
 * make a small concept for a mod/config pack

 ## License Agreement